 once per month, to help make you more money through matched betting.
 From

 contacting OddsMonkey, it is apparent that there are some big features coming

 to the website which will improve the website further.

 |OddsMonkey.
 OddsMonkey current price

 plan is the same yearly as PA and cheaper monthly than PA (although PA is cheaper in the long term with the loyalty scheme).
-Regardless of price, OddsMonkey have brought out more features since this review went live than PA, with PA seemingly playing catch up to the features OddsMonkey has (for example, PA will now be playing catch up to get Betfair integration).
+Regardless of price, OddsMonkey have brought out more features since this review went live than PA, with PA seemingly playing catch up to the features OddsMonkey has (for example, PA will now be playing catch up to get Betfair integration and 2% commission with Betfair Exchange, for which OddsMonkey exclusively have).
 For this reason, OddsMonkey take this round for being the matched betting website with the brightest future for the matched better.

 £17.99 a month rolling or £150 a year.

 price per month (standard membership yearly at £150/year) = £12.50/month